Lake Heron Station

 Philip: "We are focused on growing great merino wool and looking after our animals.
 We’re regularly audited as part of the ZQ merino programme, which has stringent requirements for looking after the animals.
 The better we do by the sheep while they’re young, the more productive they are as adults.
 It means we grow more wool, with consistent length, free from fault and breaks."

 Anne: "We treat the animals with respect.
 When the guys are out moving the sheep or the cattle, the animals aren’t stressed.
 When they’re in the yards, the animals are treated in a way that causes the least stress possible.
-And they are well fed, which is obviously vitally important for their welfare, and also for them to be able to produce beautiful merino fibre."
+And they are well fed, which is obviously vitally important for their welfare, and also for them to be able to produce beautiful merino fiber."

 Working with icebreaker